 St. Marys, Ohio

 Ohio Northern University’s Music Department provides an ideal environment for music learning: outstanding faculty, excellent facilities and a long tradition of student success.
 The programs are designed by the faculty with student success in mind, and small class sizes provide lively interaction between students and faculty.
 Exceptional performance opportunities abound with multiple choirs, instrumental ensembles and fully staged musical theatre and opera productions.
 The department is accredited by the National Association of Schools of Music.
-Visit the Department of Music's web site.

 Visit the Department of Education for more information on teacher licensure program.

 Music majors earn a bachelor of arts degree.
 Concentrations in music history and literature and music theory and composition are available and in some cases required.

 - U.S. News & World Report ranks Ohio Northern No. 2 among more than 300 Midwest baccalaureate colleges in America’s Best Colleges 2010.
 The ONU music department was also recognized this year in Creative Colleges: A Guide for Student Actors, Artists, Dancers, Musicians and Writers as one of the nation’s outstanding music programs.
 This one-two punch of outstanding music, coupled with superior academics, sets ONU apart as an excellent choice for serious music students, whether they major in music or major in another field while continuing to develop their musical artistry.

 - Many of ONU’s music faculty – 10 full-time and 20 adjunct professors – possess national and international reputations as performers and scholars.
 They are, first and foremost, dedicated teachers and devoted mentors.
 A true camaraderie of learning is the basis of the close relationship between faculty and students.